The concept of “evidence relevant to” in the rehabilitation field: post COVID-19 condition mapping for the World Health Organization Guidance

-Objectives: We were asked by WHO to synthesize the Cochrane evidence relevant to rehabilitation for PCC-related symptoms: fatigue, post-exertional malaise, orthostatic intolerance dyspnea, arthralgia, dysphagia, dysphonia, olfactory disease, cognitive impairment, anxiety and depression.
+Objectives: We were asked by the WHO to synthesize the Cochrane evidence relevant to rehabilitation for PCC-related symptoms: fatigue, postexertional malaise, orthostatic intolerance dyspnea, arthralgia, dysphagia, dysphonia, olfactory disease, cognitive impairment, anxiety and depression.

-Methods: We searched the last five years’ Cochrane Systematic Review (CSRs) using specific terms for each symptom, “rehabilitation” and their synonyms in Cochrane Library.
+Methods: We searched the last 5 years’ Cochrane Systematic Reviews (CSRs) using specific terms for each symptom, “rehabilitation” and their synonyms in the Cochrane Library.
 We extracted the available evidence and summarized it using maps.
 We grouped the included CSRs for health conditions and interventions, indicating the effect and the certainty of evidence.